openregister/govuk-registers-api-client/README.md

 ### <a id="registerclientmanager"></a>`RegisterClientManager`

-##### <a id="getregister"></a>`get_register(register, phase, data_store = nil)`
+##### <a id="getregister"></a>`get_register(register, phase, options = {})`

 Gets the `RegisterClient` instance for the given `register` name and `phase`.

+You can pass an optional `options` object, which can include any of the following properties:

+- api_key
+- data_store

+The `api_key` is the API key you received after signing-up your service on our product page.

-The `data_store` parameter specifies the data store to use accessing a particular register.
+The `data_store` specifies the data store to use accessing a particular register.
 You can omit this parameter, which will make it default to the `InMemoryDataStore` value.
 You can also create a custom data store to include the `DataStore` module and to implement the methods it defines.
 For example, to insert register data directly into your Postgres database.

 <details>
 <summary>